CMU-17313Q/nodebb-f24-elev8/UserGuide.md

 <img width="1230" alt="Screenshot 2024-10-18 at 10 24 19 PM" src="https://github.com/user-attachments/assets/1c6c39b5-4ece-4624-9d99-1a7d7faffe14">

 **Note:** You can also use the anonymous posting feature to reply to existing topics or posts.
 Simply click the Reply button within any topic, check the Anonymous checkbox, and submit your reply anonymously.
 However, in this scenario, we are demonstrating the process for creating a new topic.

+**Automated testing:**

+**Location:** The tests for the anonymous feature are located in test/topics.js.
+The relevant tests can be found between lines 2504 and 2560.

+**What is Being Tested:** The tests added focus on ensuring that the anonymous posting feature works correctly in the forum.

+The first test checks that when a new post is created with the anonymous flag set to false, the post is linked to the correct user and is not anonymous.
+It verifies the post’s metadata to ensure the correct user information is displayed.

+The second test verifies that when a post is created with the anonymous flag set to true, the post correctly hides the user's identity.
+It checks that the post is marked as anonymous in the database and that the anonymous flag remains true when the post is fetched.

+**Why the Tests are Sufficient:** These tests cover the core functionality of the anonymous feature, ensuring that the system correctly handles both anonymous and non-anonymous posts.
+By validating the behavior of the anonymous flag in different scenarios, these tests ensure that the user’s identity is appropriately masked or revealed depending on their choice.
+The tests also account for proper storage of this data in the database, making them comprehensive for the feature.

 ## User Story 3: Emoji Reactions in Chat Section